How Can Meditation Therapy Help Treat Substance Abuse?

 - Guided meditation can encourage someone to visualize peaceful mental images as someone facilitates it with guidance.

-- Transcendental meditation teaches effortlessness as a means to achieve peace and reduce stress.
+- Transcendental meditation involves a silent mantra and teaches effortlessness as a means to achieve peace and reduce stress.

 With many of meditation’s benefits, it is clear it can be ideal for substance abuse relief to combat symptoms of withdrawal, triggers, and cravings.
 The benefits of meditation include: